 Having benefited from the experience personally and after watching hundreds of Soldiers cycle through over the years, a weekend spent with friends/comrades who have shared some trying and difficult days coupled with the peacefulness of a morning sunrise and in the company of a grateful community makes a difference in the lives of our Nation’s most precious asset – the American Soldier.
 Our guests arrive offering a handshake, but the depart with nothing shy of a hug – far better off than when they arrived.

 The DWS Mission is to provide physically and emotionally injured post 9/11 Special Operations Combat veterans with all-inclusive Arkansas hunting and fishing opportunities in an environment that comforts, encourages and fosters rehabilitation, recovery and transition.

 Who We Are

-Brigadier General (Retired) Jim Daniel & Julia Ann (aka “Ishie”) Daniel, Shawn’s parents, started and ran DWS while Shawn & Dennis were still on active duty.
-Jim & Ishie have lived a lifetime of service in the Army and serving the community of Louisville, Kentucky through an organization that founded and nutured for nearly 30 years – Jubilee.
+Brigadier General (Retired) Jim Daniel and Julia Ann (aka “Ishie”) Daniel, Shawn’s parents, started and ran DWS while Shawn and Dennis were still on active duty.
+Jim and Ishie have lived a lifetime of service in the Army and serving the community of Louisville, Kentucky through an organization that founded and nutured for nearly 30 years – Jubilee.
 Darby’s Warrior Support continues to be yet another chapter in their lives spent answering the call.